lawrennd/old_talks/_data-science/includes/access-assess-address.md

 * AI for Data Analytics (@Nazabal-engineering20)
 * Joyce's case study gives us also POS tagging for new languages.}

 \notes{There are lots of interesting projects around automating the assessment of the data, for example one can consider automation of schema and data type detection (@Valera-automatic17) or the AI for Data Analytics Project (see @Nazabal-engineering20 for an overview of issues and case studies and the video in Figure \ref{ai-for-data-analytics} for details on the project).
 We may even view projects like the automatic statistician as automating of assessment (@Lloyd-automatic14), although arguably one could suggest that the choice of data set used in those projects itself is reflective of the *question* or *context*.
-This highlights the difficulty in separating the stages.
+This highlights the difficulty in separating the aspects.
 The key quesiton to ask in any given context is whether the augmentation you are performing for the data set is going to be helpful or a hindrance to those that may wish to reuse your data.}

 \newslide{AI for Data Analytics}